 - 1 cup 2% milk

-- Place in a large pot and fully submerge with water.
-Add about a 1/8 teaspoon of salt.
+- Place the quartered potatoes into a large pot and fully submerge them with water.
+Add about 1/4 teaspoon of salt and stir.

 - Bring the pot of potatoes to a boil over medium/high heat.
 Boil for 20-25 minutes, or until the potatoes are fork-tender.

 - Once tender, strain the potatoes and place them back into the pot.
 Add the remaining salt, pepper, yogurt, butter, and herbs.
 Use an electric mixer (for smoother mashed potatoes) or potato masher (for chunkier mashed potatoes) to mash potatoes.

 - Slowly stir in the milk, a little bit at a time, until you’ve reached the desired consistency.

 - Top with additional butter, if desired, and enjoy.

 - Storage: Store these healthy mashed potatoes in an airtight container and refrigerate for up to 3 days.

 - Reheating Instructions: When ready to serve, warm the potatoes up in the microwave or transfer to an oven-safe baking dish and heat until warmed through.
 You may need to mix in a splash of milk or a dollop of Greek yogurt to thin the potatoes out a little bit.